"An Interdisciplinary Peer Reviewed Quaterly Published International Journal"

 Guidelines Regarding Plagiarism, AI Detection, and Duplicate Submissions

-The Interdisciplinary Journal of Health, Environment and Computation (IJHEC) is committed to maintaining the highest standards of academic integrity and publication ethics.
-To ensure originality and uphold trust in scholarly communication, IJHEC enforces strict policies on plagiarism, the use of AI-generated content, and duplicate submissions, in full alignment with the Committee on Publication Ethics (COPE) guidelines.
+The Interdisciplinary Journal of Health, Environment and Computation is committed to maintaining the highest standards of academic integrity and publication ethics.
+To ensure originality and uphold trust in scholarly communication, the journal enforces strict policies on plagiarism, the use of AI-generated content, and duplicate submissions, in full alignment with the Committee on Publication Ethics (COPE) guidelines.

 Plagiarism Policy